 Saad et al (2002) report the sensitivity by stage and specificity for the dipstick test for tumours by Grade and T category, with the patients assessed with the different tests before the surgery to evaluate sensitivity and specificity assessed on patients free of bladder carcinoma.
 The overall sensitivity is comparable to the values reported in the meta-analysis of Lotan et al (2003): 0.55 vs 0.52.

-The diagnostic of screen-positive cases is considered to be conducted by flexible cystoscopy.
+Diagnosis of screen-positive cases is assumed to be conducted by flexible cystoscopy.
 Blick et al (2012) report the accuracy of the combination of the diagnostic test with positive test result followed by a rigid cystoscopy and biopsy, or transurethral resection of the bladder tumour, and negative test result having a clinical follow up.

 It is considered that the diagnostic accuracy of the combination of diagnostic tools for symptomatic patients (see below in the costing section) is 100%.